dymodi/dymodi.github.io/Research/Paper/Crowd-Delivery/Revision-History.md

 Typos and ambiguous presentations

 	For example, there is a symbol “a” in the example in Section 5.2.
 But I cannot find "a" in the corresponding figure (Figure 9).

 	There is a typo of the first sentence in Section 4.2, the symbol “tR^i” is not defined.

+	Perform a thorough review of the paper for typos, grammatical errors and incorrect references.
+(R2-Q4-2)